Soumil-Biswas-Web/Odin-Linked-List/README.md

 # Class node()

 A class created for each individual node in the Linked List.
 For exclusive use by the LinkedList() class.
-Contatins a `value` and `nextNOde` attributes.
+Contatins the `value` and `nextNOde` attributes.

 # Class LinkedList()